 The best way to get rid of credit card debt is a combination of lowering the amount of interest you pay and paying extra on your credit cards.
-I recently had a reader contact me about using a Home Equity Line of Credit (HELOC) to consolidate his credit card debt so he can pay it off more quickly.
-Below is his question, some pros and cons to using s HELOC to consolidate credit card debt, and some alternative options.
+Below are some pros and cons to using a Home Equity Line of Credit, or HELOC, to consolidate credit card debt, and some alternative options.

 While there are many benefits and uses for HELOCs, there are also associated cons to using a HELOC.
 The biggest downfall is that you are tapping home equity; if you default on the loan, the bank can take your home.
 Because you are laying your house on the line, you need to make sure you have the cash flow to cover the loan.

-o% balance transfer credit cards.
-0% balance transfers allow you to transfer your credit card debt to a 0% interest credit card.
-There is usually a 3-5% fee to do transfer your credit card debt, but you lock in 0% interest rates for up to 12 months.
+Zero percent balance transfer credit cards.
+Zero percent balance transfers allow you to transfer your credit card debt to a 0% interest credit card.
+There is usually a 3-5% fee to transfer your credit card debt, but you lock in 0% interest rates for up to 12 months.
 This is an incredible deal if you can pay off your credit card debt in that amount of time, and will probably save you the most amount of money in the long run.
 You can save a lot of money with 0% balance transfers.

 All of these ideas can help you save money, but the most important thing to do is to change your spending habits in regard to credit cards.
 You will not be able to pay your credit cards off quickly if you continue adding debt to them.
-Make the commitment to no longer using your credit cards, then consolidate your credit card debt to a lower interest rate.
+Make the commitment to no longer use your credit cards, then consolidate your credit card debt to a lower interest rate.
 Then begin aggressively repaying your loans to get them eliminated as quickly as possible.
-Once you have completely eliminated your debt you will enjoy a much higher monthly cash flow and you can begin watching the power of compound interest work for you, not against you!
+Once you have completely eliminated your debt you will enjoy a much higher monthly cash flow and you can begin watching the power of compound interest work for you.